scrum101/scrum101.github.io/examplescrum.md

 ## Adding user stories

-With the created project you can now add stories to the backlog.
-Stories should capture some use requirement of the end product.To add stories to the backlog, click "Create issue".
+With the created project you can now add stories to the [backlog](glossary.md#product-backlog).
+[Stories](glossary.md#story) should capture some user requirement of the end product.To add stories to the backlog, click "Create issue".
 Enter the title of the user story into the "what needs to be done" text box.
 Press Enter and the story will be place dinto the project backlog!

 ![](/img/createissue.png)

 ![](/img/createissue2.png)

 You can continue to create stories if you want.
-Let's instead edit the newly created story, adding a description of the story, and an acceptance criteria.
+Let's instead edit the newly created story, adding a description of the story, and some [acceptance criteria](glossary.md#acceptance-criteria).

 ![](/img/editdescription.png)